iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Already present was a small corner near the porch that was absolutely packed with hostas, and one small raised bed, oddly nestled against a juniper.
 Not much to work with.

-{% responsive_image path: assets/images/the-first-year-garden/rabbit.jpg alt: "A rabbit lying down in an empty raised bed", caption: "This rabbit prefers we leave the bed unused, thanks." %}
+{% single_image path: assets/images/the-first-year-garden/rabbit.jpg alt: "A rabbit lying down in an empty raised bed", caption: "This rabbit prefers we leave the bed unused, thanks." %}

 ## The circle garden ##